A statue of a Holy man on the outside of a church

 See you

-You can add more information to say exactly when you'll see the person again:
+You can add more information to indicate when you will see the person again:

 A domani